 Q: How many referrals does BNI pass yearly?

 A: Last year, members of BNI passed over two million referrals, which generated over a billion dollars' (U.S.) worth of business for the members!
 BNI is a business and professional networking organization that allows only one person per professional classification or specialty to join a chapter.

 A: In order to build a strong referral network, only one person per professional specialty/industry is accepted into a chapter.
 For example, each chapter will only have one member who is a residential real estate agent.
 However, a commercial real estate person could be eligible to join this chapter.
 If your category is currently occupied, the area director can refer you to another chapter or even assist you in forming another chapter.

 Q: How do you know new members are reputable?

-A: Each applicant is fully vetted through an extensive process.
+A: Each applicant is thoroughly vetted through an extensive process.
 Our membership committee researches education, experience, additional networks and connections, and past work.
 The committee also checks each reference.
 Each prospective member must have a sponsor, an existing member within the chapter, who is familiar with the applicant’s work and history.
-The information is then presented to the entire committee and put to a vote.
-Once approved, individual members should begin to build relationships with new members to further build the trust required to feel comfortable referring to the new member.
+The information is then presented to the entire committee and put to the vote.
+Once approved, individual members should begin to build relationships with new members to further develop the trust required to feel comfortable referring to the new member.

 Q: If I specialize in a field within my profession, am I expected to be an expert in all aspects of my profession?